Those black and white birds on Australia’s east coast

 Gymnorhina tibicen

-That’s the adult bird in the top photo and that one with lighter feathers in the photo below it is only young.
+That’s the adult bird in the first photo and that one with lighter feathers in the next photo is a young one.
+So if you see one of the young ones you’ll almost always see some adult birds nearby.
 These birds are often seen walking around in a small family group feeding on the ground.

 Look for the white on the back of the neck and a beak which is bluish-grey tipped with black.

-The one in the top photo is a Pied Butcherbird (Cracticus nigrogularis) and the one below it is a Grey Butcherbird (Cracticus torquatus).
-You could almost mistake these birds for slightly smaller, stockier Magpies until you notice the clearly hooked beak.
-These birds have a beautiful call and it’s worth pausing to listen to them when they are in full song.
+Number 1 is a Pied Butcherbird (Cracticus nigrogularis) and number 2 is a Grey Butcherbird (Cracticus torquatus).
+You could easily mistake these birds for Magpies until you notice that they’re smaller and stockier and have a clearly hooked beak.
+These birds have a beautiful call and it’s worth pausing to listen when they’re in full song.

 Dicrurus bracteatus